MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-use-a-static-array-instead-of-the-heap.md

 ```

 - [text](https://en.wikipedia.org/wiki/Code_segment) is how many bytes the Assembly code takes
-- [data](http://en.wikipedia.org/wiki/Data_segment) is how many bytes hardcoded data, like strings in the source code, takes
+- [data](http://en.wikipedia.org/wiki/Data_segment) is how many bytes hardcoded data, like the `"Persons:\n"` string in this program, takes
 - [bss](http://en.wikipedia.org/wiki/.bss) is how many bytes globals and statics, like the `persons` array in this program, takes
 - dec is the size of the text, data and bss size added together in decimal
 - hex is the same number in hexadecimal